 Amarone Wine Turns Raisins Into Gold

 Amarone wine or as it’s officially named, Amarone della Valpolicella, is one of those wines that you buy and sit on and pray your marriage stays together long enough so that you can drink it on your 20th anniversary.
 It’s one of those holy-jesus-I-may-now-die-complete wines that, if you’re lucky, you can pick up for around $100.
-No, Amarone della Valpolicella is not cheap, but it shouldn’t be, it’s just too difficult to make–and too scarce.
+No, Amarone della Valpolicella is not cheap, but it shouldn’t be, it’s just too difficult to make–and also scarce.

 Let’s take a detailed look into what Amarone wine is all about and why it’s special, from a taste profile of great Amarone to its defining features so you can find great wines on your own.
 This is an advanced guide, so open up a bottle of Ripasso and start sipping!